postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-02-14-managing_workspaces.md

 You can manage your personal and team Workspaces.
 You can perform such tasks as editing names and decsriptions, viewing details, and much more.

 In the Postman app, click any Workspace that displays in the header bar.
-Then click "Manage" to display the Workplaces dashboard.
+Then click "Manage" to display the [Workplaces dashboard].

 [![manage workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)

 ### Managing personal Workspaces

 By default, you see the personal Workspaces view.
-In this view, you can click the **Add to workspace** where you can add collections or environments from another Workspace to the currently selected Workspace.
+In this view, you can click the **Add to workspace** button where you can add collections or environments from another Workspace to the selected Workspace.

 [![add to workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)